 All three children showed improvement in their ability to recognize, identify, and process their emotions.
 They also became more collaborative and improved their coping skills (Marsick, E., 2010).

-The most conspicuous role of Cinema Therapy is a powerful emotional change-agent.
+The most conspicuous role of Cinema Therapy is as a powerful emotional change agent.